 Partner Tiffany Gehrke serves on the Board of Directors of the Women’s Bar Association of Illinois (WBAI).
 She previously served on WBAI’s Membership and Annual Dinner Committees and was selected to participate as a member of the organization’s inaugural Women’s Leadership Institute.
 Tiffany describer the WBAI as a remarkable organization that brings together women attorneys and their allies to work towards our common goal of making our profession better and stronger by connecting and empowering women.

 At the Microsoft Women and Minority Law Student IP Summit, Partner Paul Stephens, was a panelist in a roundtable discussion on diversity.
 The program focused on career development, recruiting and retention for minorities and women in law firms and corporate legal departments.

 A number of firm attorneys are committed to the Chicago Chapter of the Women In Bio organization (WIB) and its mission.
 Partner Sharon Sintich, Ph.D. serves as chair of Young Women In Bio.
-Partner Heather Kissling serves as co-chair of Communications and as a member on the advisory Board.
-Partner Katherine Neville, Ph.D. also is a member of the advisory Board.
+Partners Heather Kissling and Katherine Neville, Ph.D. are members of the Advisory Board.
 Partner Lynn Janulis, Ph.D. has chaired or co-chaired Membership and Communication committees.
 Through their work in WIB, they aim to increase awareness and foster career development for women in Illinois interested in biotechnology innovation and commercialization.